 Why doesn’t Mastodon use some kind of autodetection system for deciding which language a post is in?

-Which apps is this available on?
+Which apps is translation available on?

 It’s on the website interface, the web apps, the official apps and many third party apps.